-The same limits noted in Activity Coaching (PGAP®) apply regardless of how the service is rendered to the worker.
+The same payment limits noted above apply regardless of whether the service is rendered inperson or via telehealth.

 Payment policy: Activity coaching telephone calls to worker legal representatives

 Telephone calls are payable to approved PGAP® Activity Coaches only when they personally participate in the call.